How to Harvest & Eat Your Broccoli Leaves RecipeJune 17, 2014

 Want more info on growing broccoli?
 Read on!

 There are so many ways you can eat your broccoli leaves.
 Remove the mid-rib, tear or chop the supple leaves, and mix them into a saute.
-Toss them with a bit of oil, salt & pepper and roast them as chips.
 Toss them in hearty salads where you might otherwise rely on kale.
 Or, blend them into a smoothie for a nutrient-rich, not-t00-sweet smoothie.

 You’ll need a high powered blender to fully macerate all the whole food ingredients in this tasty smoothie.
 Depending on how much you thin the final blend, this should make a one-pint-glass serving.
 Check out how many servings of fruits and vegetables you get!